softwarelma/word_translator_py/README.md

 ```

 The **section_type** attribute can be: principal_translations or additional_translations or compound_forms or
 phrasal_verbs.
-The other values are as shown on the website.
+The other values are as shown on the wordreference website.

 ## The Translation class structure